This resource-rich, derivatives-focused platform is a solid option for active traders.

 How do I sign up?

 Enter your email address and create a username and password.
-Click Continue.
+Select Continue.

 Select the type of account you’d like to apply for.

-Enter the personal information for a trusted contact you’d like to add to your account.
+Enter your personal information, including your full name, residential address, Social Security number and date of birth.
+Then, enter the personal information for a trusted contact you’d like to add to your account.

-A member of the Tastyworks team will review your application.
-Once approved, fund your account and begin trading on the Tastyworks platform.
+A member of the tastyworks team will review your application.
+Once approved, fund your account with an ACH transfer, wire transfer, check or by transferring funds from another brokerage account.
+Once funded, you can begin trading on the tastyworks platform.

 Phone.
 Call 888-247-1963 from Monday to Thursday, 7 a.m. to 5 p.m., and Fridays, 7 a.m. to 4 p.m.
 CT.